crypto-a/my-data-structures/README.md

 # my-data-structures

-My data structures I have implemented in c
+This repository is my atttempt at creatigthe datastructures I have learned in c in order to understand and learn these concepts.